By Dr Jana Matthews | 5 min read | Chess and business growth are more similar than your think.

 Some CEOs like to play golf.
 It is a good way to exercise and socialise.
-And, there are several ways to measure success: you can compare your score to your partner’s, or against your personal best.
+And, there are several ways to measure success.
+You can compare your score to your partner’s, or against your personal best.
 And, like all games, it can be a good way to get to know your partner: whether they are laid-back, aggressive, or competitive?
 Do they move the ball a little in their favour?
 Do you enjoy being with them throughout 18 holes of golf?
+But do golf playing CEOs know the similarities between playing chess and business growth?

 Chess has many parallels to business.
 You play against an opponent under the same set of rules, with identical pieces that have specified moves.
 Throughout the game, you need to sacrifice some of your own pieces, make pre-emptive moves to block your opponent’s progress, capture your opponent’s key pieces, and make some defensive moves to protect your own king.
 You need to have a plan, but your opponent’s moves will require you to revisit and modify your strategy.